Leaders are born, not made, right? Wrong.

 Some leadership skills can’t be taught, they must simply be done.
 If you want more effective leaders in the workplace, you’ve got to expect employees to rise to the occasion by increasing their responsibilities.
 While managers are often hesitant to hand over the reigns to a team member for a project, this will ultimately be a sink-or-swim test for leadership effectiveness.

 What does the ramping up of responsibilities look like?
-Managers should move away from the idea of straightforward deliverables, instead focusing on the big picture.
+Managers should move away from the idea of straightforward deliverables, instead focusing on big picture objectives.
 This allows space for delegation, and in turn, other team members to step up and take responsibility for portions of projects.

 When you more efficiently delegate responsibilities, you give individual contributors the opportunity to become their own managers, creating space for leadership skills to emerge.
-Make it a point in the workplace to guide your team, instead of micromanage.
-As previously mentioned, consider the big picture, rather than day to day delegation.
+Make it a point in the workplace to guide your team instead of micromanage them.
+As previously mentioned, consider the big picture rather than day-to-day task delegation.

 Moving away from a traditional management structure creates an environment that can help foster leadership.
 Focus on feedback - not only on a project to project basis, but day to day.
-In some ways, guiding is more hands-off, allowing employees to figure things out.
-In other ways, it’s more hands-on, having more in-depth dialogues on places to improve and grow.
+In some ways, guiding is more hands-off, allowing employees to figure things out on their own.
+In other ways it’s more hands-on, having more in-depth dialogues on places to improve and grow.

 When you ask a manager to stop managing the team, you create a shift within employee dynamics.
 It opens space for individual contributors to take responsibility, creating a path for employees to become managers themselves.